TranslucentTB/TranslucentTB/Readme.md

 You can also download a zip archive of each branch by clicking on the `Clone or download` button while browsing that branch's files.

 Now that you have the source, you will need Visual Studio 2017.
 [You can get the free community edition here](https://www.visualstudio.com/vs/community/).
-You will also need the Visual Studio _2015_ C++ Build Tools (v140); **The VS 2017 Build Tools will not work with Clang.** [They can be downloaded here,](http://landinghub.visualstudio.com/visual-cpp-build-tools) or you can check the `VC++ 2015.3 v140 toolset for desktop` option in the VS2017 installer.
+You also need to check the `VC++ 2015.3 v140 toolset for desktop` option in the VS2017 installer.

 You also need the [Clang compiler for Windows](http://releases.llvm.org/download.html).
-Install this after you install the VS2015 Build Tools.

-Once you have that installed (make sure you have the C++ components and Windows SDK 10.0.16299 installed).
+Once you have that installed (make sure you have the C++ components and the Windows SDK version 10.0.16299 installed).
 Then you can open TranslucentTB.sln, and press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> to build the solution.
 The output will be in either the Release or Debug folder (depending on which configuration is currently active).

-If you don't want to open Visual Studio (or install it), you can install the [Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools), the [Windows SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk) version 10.0.16299 and the [Clang compiler for Windows](http://releases.llvm.org/download.html).
-The C++ build tools and Windows SDK are already included in Visual Studio.
+If you don't want to install Visual Studio, you can install the [Visual C++ 2015 Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools), the [Windows SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk) version 10.0.16299 and the [Clang compiler for Windows](http://releases.llvm.org/download.html).
+You can also follow the instructions below if you have Visual Studio installed (with the requirements listed earlier) but don't want to open it.

 Then open the `Visual C++ MSBuild Command Prompt` (or `Developer Command Prompt for VS 2017`) and `cd` into the root directory of this project, before running `msbuild /p:Configuration=Release`.

 ## Thanks

-TTB is a team effort!
+TranslucentTB is a team effort!
 It is the result of the collective efforts of many people:
  - [@ethanhs](https://github.com/ethanhs),
  - [@sylveon](https://github.com/sylveon),
  - [@MrAksel](https://github.com/MrAksel),